-The nonprofit sector as a whole is saddled with a branding conundrum that the private sector rarely faces: Anytime an organization radically rebrands itself, irrespective of whether it is attached to a merger process, there are inevitable However, we found a surprisingly strong internal endorsement for the new brand, and at all levels.
+Anytime an organization radically rebrands itself, irrespective of whether it is attached to a merger process, there are inevitable grumblings, if not outright revolt.
+Change is difficult, and we've all had more than our fill of change these last many months.
+However, we found a surprisingly strong internal endorsement for the new brand, and at all levels.
 Trellis has rapidly "grown" on staff, and it is a clever moniker on many fronts: The metaphor of helping anchor and support growth, development, attachment, connection, and thriving, is perfectly apt to the expanded mission of the amalgamated entity.
 Far more so than the much more obscure "Aspen" and "Boys and Girls Clubs" labels.
 It is simple, catchy and memorable.
 Too many nonprofit mergers have taken an internal-only, tepid "offend no one" approach to rebranding with regrettable results.
 In the long-run, this audacious re-brand may prove to be the most brilliant component of this complex amalgamation.
 The one intriguing finding was how many people did not actually know what a "trellis" is.
 Perhaps a post-COVID team-building community gardening or landscaping initiative may be in order!